buaa-hipo/ShengBTE-Multiplatform/README.md

-## This work provides a GPU optimized version of original ShengBTE
+## This work provides an optimized ShengBTE for NVIDIA GPU and Intel KNL
 We have ported the three phonon process to the GPU for acceleration (source code listed in Src-gpu）.
 We have also carried out vectorization optimization and multithreading optimization on Intel KNL (source code listed in Src-knl), which can get a good running speed with a small number of processes.
 A smaller number of processes means ShengBTE no longer requires a lot of memory.

 For details, please refer to: